kockie69/SquinkyVCV-main/docs/formants.md

 Try to synthesize something like **singing** by sequencing the vowel CV of several formants.
 Leave the Fc in place, or move it slightly as the input pitches move.

+When Formants is bypassed the Input will be directly connected to the Output.

 ## Controls

 * **Fc** control moves all the filters up and down by the standard one "volt" per octave.